Last Updated on September 6, 2023 by Tim Wells

 - WAV (LPCM)

-However, the Chromecast Audio still exists in spirit.
-The technology was integrated into the Google Home speakers and the third generation version.
+However, Chromecast Audio still exists in spirit.
+The technology was integrated into the Google Home speakers and the third-generation version.

 This one could cast video in 4K Ultra-High Definition with High Dynamic Range (HDR), which sounds like a big deal today.
-It also supported both Dolby Vision and HDR10+.
+It also supports both Dolby Vision and HDR10+.

 However, remember that 4K content was extremely limited back in 2016.

-It’s easy to identify a Chromecast Ultra with it’s red-accented HDMI port and bulkier frame.
+It’s easy to identify a Chromecast Ultra by its red-accented HDMI port and bulkier frame.
 When you put them side-by-side, it’s almost double the height of the 2nd generation Chromecast.

-For the first time, the Chromecast Ultra’s power adapter included a built-in Ethernet port.
+The Chromecast Ultra’s power adapter included a built-in Ethernet port for the first time.
 This was a big selling point for anyone needing a more consistent connection than Wi-Fi.

-The end result was that the Chromecast Ultra loads videos 1.8 times faster than previous models.
+The result was that the Chromecast Ultra loads videos 1.8 times faster than previous models.

-The Chromecast Ultra doubled-up the 2nd generation Chromecast’s list price, jumping from $35 to $69.
+The Chromecast Ultra doubled the 2nd generation Chromecast’s list price, jumping from $35 to $69.
 Unfortunately, several other (better) options at that price point severely hampered sales.

 3rd Generation Chromecast

-The third, and current generation Chromecast was released in 2018.
-It’s better to think of this as a ‘refresh’ instead of entirely new generation.
+The third generation Chromecast was released in 2018.
+It’s better to think of this as a ‘refresh’ instead of an entirely new generation.
 The price stayed the same at $35, and it’s still available today if you want a basic streamer that you control with your smartphone.